marbl/MetagenomeScope/FEATURES_TODO.md

 * Lay out the graph horizontally/at arbitrary angles.
 DONE.
-	* TODO: Have this configurable by the user (text entry or selection drop* down box for limited number of angles, with default of 90 degrees CCW or 270 degrees CW)
+	* TODO: Have this configurable by the user (text entry or selection drop-down box for limited number of angles, with default of 90 degrees CCW or 270 degrees CW)

 * Look into how GraphViz converts inches to pixels.
-See if we can manage to factor INCHES_TO_PIXELS into the position layout of the graph (=50 works fine, but we should support scaling the entire graph * *  not just nodes * * with larger or smaller factors).
+See if we can manage to factor INCHES_TO_PIXELS into the position layout of the graph (=50 works fine, but we should support scaling the entire graph -- not just nodes -- with larger or smaller factors).

 * Improve efficiency of reading+parsing the xdot file.
 Really, the file